netcore-jsa/unimus-backup-exporter/tests/README.md

 - **Shared black-box e2e** (`test_e2e.py`, Python stdlib only) - runs an exporter
   against a mock Unimus server and diffs the produced `backups/` tree against a checked-in **expected** tree.
-This layer is **implementation-agnostic**: the same fixtures, mock server, and expected trees test both the Bash and the PowerShell version.
+The fixtures and mock server are shared by both versions; the only per-version difference is the expected tree (their filename timestamps differ - see Caveats), selected via the `EXPECTED_DIR` env var.
 This is the reusable part.
 - **Per-language unit tests** - bats for Bash (`unit/bash/`), Pester for PowerShell (`unit/pwsh/`).
 These exercise individual functions and are not shared.